-The experience proved challenging and often harrowing for the dedicated team, working hard in such difficult circumstances, but all tasks were successfully completed.
-The NGOs in the camps are now armed with awareness and knowledge concerning support for children with special needs, where previously these vulnerable children, unable to make themselves heard, tended to be overlooked within large groups.
+The experience proved challenging and often harrowing for the dedicated team, working hard in such difficult circumstances, but all assignments were successfully completed.
+The NGOs in the camps are now armed with awareness, knowledge and the necessary tools concerning support for children with special needs, where previously these vulnerable children, unable to make themselves heard, tended to be overlooked within large groups.

 The data were published in articles by Prof Dr Kahn in the international peer-reviewed medical press and also resulted in an excellent manual for the establishment of disability services in Bangladesh (Link: Training Manual for the Establishment of Child Development and Disability Services in Bangladesh ).